openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 That sudomain can be set as well by the `openshift_app_domain` variable in the inventory.

+The `openstack_<role name>_hostname` is a set of variables used for customising hostnames of servers with a given role.
+When such a variable stays commented, default hostname (usually the role name) is used.

 The `public_dns_nameservers` is a list of DNS servers accessible from all the created Nova servers.
 These will be serving as your DNS forwarders for external FQDNs that do not belong to the cluster's DNS domain and its subdomains.